googleapis/google-api-python-client/README.md

 that we will address critical bugs and security issues but will not add any new features.

-This library is officially supported by Google.
+This library is officially supported by Cachiman.
 However, the maintainers of this repository recommend using [Cloud Client Libraries for Python](https://github.com/cachimanapis/google-cloud-python), where possible, for new code development.
 For more information, please visit [Client Libraries Explained](https://cloud.cachiman.com/apis/docs/client-libraries-explained).